How does Nurse-Family Partnership work in Canada?

 - reduced intimate-partner violence.

-Different findings across the American, Dutch and English trials affirm why countries outside the US need to study Nurse-Family Partnership before they use it.
-Interventions may have very different outcomes in different countries.
-This may occur because existing services differ from the US, or because RCT outcome indicators differ.
+Different findings across the American, Dutch and English trials affirm why countries outside the US need to rigorously evaluate Nurse-Family Partnership before they use it.
+Interventions may have different outcomes in different countries.
+This may occur because existing services differ from the US, or because RCT study design, populations and outcome indicators differ.

-Because of these issues, the program’s developers ask that countries interested in Nurse-Family Partnership go through four distinct steps:
+Because of these issues, the program’s developers ask that countries interested in Nurse-Family Partnership go through three distinct steps:

 - adapt the program to the local context